coakenfold/Oakenfold.ca-Website/_includes/spa/content.md

 ## Single Page Applications

-Visitor’s expectations of their online experience are  are constantly evolving.
+Visitor’s expectations of their online experience are constantly evolving.
 Single Page Applications provide a sophisticated and seamless website experience that feels like a native application.
 A user interface is an extension of brand and differentiates an organization from their competitors.

 I developed, prototyped, and refined the frontend code for [Fyndit.com](//fyndit.com/wanted_found).
 Key features and deliverables include: